iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 > I like this app it helps to keep me informed on food outbreaks. ( I'm a cook) very important to have this information.
 I order thousands of dollars worth of food a month.
 Plus, very educational on all matter of health.
 Thank You<br> :date: __2020-07-06 18:21:11__

-> Even though our president is a dipshit I can always count on this app to give me the truth.<br> :date: __2020-06-30 19:08:00__

 #### 4-star reviews